ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/overview.md

 ## Virtual workshop computer

 To reduce setup time we provide individual online Linux computers with pre-configured software and resources.
-You are welcome to work on your local computer if you want to but we won't have much time to help with configuration problems (the workshop files are available [here](ttps://github.com/gavinmacaulay/echoSMs-2026-FAST-workshop), the web API code [here](https://github.com/gavinmacaulay/data_store_testing.git), and the web API setup script is [here](https://github.com/nmfs-opensci/container-images/blob/main/images/acoustics/Dockerfile) on lines 16-21).
+You are welcome to work on your local computer if you want to but we won't have much time to help with configuration problems (the workshop files are available [here](https://github.com/gavinmacaulay/echoSMs-2026-FAST-workshop).

 Access to your online computer is entirely via your web browser: